NicholasJBond/NicholasJBond/README.md

 - 👋 Hi, I’m @NicholasJBond
-- 👀 I’m interested in creating Point of Sale software
+- 👀 I’m interested in creating Point of Sale software and a Chess scoring system
 - 🌱 I’m currently learning python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Point of Sale Software
 - 📫 How to reach me: nichoalsjbond2020@gmail.com

 <!---